 KYTC/OTD makes an annual program announcement for all programs in the winter or early spring.
 KYTC/OTD also updates all member agencies of the Kentucky Public Transit Association (KPTA) during quarterly meetings.
 The program period of performance is based on the State Fiscal Year (July 1 - June 30).
 The announcements provide information on available funds and solicit applications from eligible subrecipients.
-The review of all applications occurs after the closing date which is April 1st (or the first business day of April) of each year.
+The review of all applications occurs after the closing date which is April 1st (or the first business day of April) of each year, and the initial review of the applications are scheduled to be completed by May 1 of the same year.
+If updates are needed to an application by the applicant, then written instructions are sent to the applicant explaining what needs to be changed.
+Approval of grant applications is scheduled to be completed prior to July 1 of the same year.